 Award-winning AI technology can “read” unstructured documents – so your employees don’t have to.
 Build models with just 200 sample documents – no rules or templates required.

 Now that many organizations have reached the limit to what RPA can do for them, they are asking – what is Intelligent Process Automation?
-The main purpose of Intelligent Process Automation (IPA) is to enable organizations to automate processes that involve unstructured content, including text and images.
+The main purpose of Intelligent Process Automation (IPA) is to enable organizations to automate processes that involve unstructured data, including text and images.
 It does so without requiring rule-based decision-making or huge training data sets that are out of reach for 95% of enterprises.

 Transfer learning addresses one of the key challenges in any AI solution: the time required to learn exceptions.
 An IPA solution would normally have to understand thousands of use cases before it could be used in production to automate an actual process.
 Transfer learning changes that equation.